Repmak/sentenCPP/README.md

 ## Overview

 C++ library for tokenization and embedding extraction.

-**Why use it?** This project enables BERT-based WordPiece tokenization and Onnx inference within C++, replicating the ease of use of Python's `sentence-transformers`.
+This project enables BERT-based WordPiece tokenization and Onnx inference within C++, replicating the ease of use of Python's `sentence-transformers`.

 todo: